takiszourntos/teaching/README.md

 7) Basic Electronic Parts for Prototyping:
     - SparkFun Beginner's Parts Kit (https://elmwoodelectronics.ca/products/13973)
     - a basic toolkit (like this one https://elmwoodelectronics.ca/products/ladyadas-electronics-toolkit or this one https://elmwoodelectronics.ca/products/14681);
+    - a large breadboard (like this one: https://elmwoodelectronics.ca/products/12614)

+8) MCUXpresso IDE
+    Available from the NXP web site (you have to register): https://www.nxp.com/